plenigo/plenigo.github.io/pages/custom_integration/checkout_plenigo_managed_products.md

 permalink: /checkout_plenigo_managed_products
 ---
 # Checkout with plenigo managed products
-If the product is managed by the plenigo and was configured in the plenigo website, only the product id is required for checkout.
+If the product is managed by plenigo and was configured in the plenigo website, only the product id is required for checkout.
+If you do not know how to get the product id from the plenigo backend click the following link: [Get product id]()

 It is not necessary to be logged in to use this snippet, the checkout flow is smart enough to identify when the user is not, and asks him to do so before.
 Plenigo’s checkout flow is done in their own site, and it can easily be started by using the Javascript SDK, there is a quick way of creating a snippet of this call in the SDK.